The translation of this document is outdated.

 (1) Providers of online intermediation platform services shall

-supervision of the fulfilment of the transparency provisions of
+fulfilment of the transparency provisions of online

-online intermediation platform services by evaluating the
+intermediation platform services by evaluating the influence of

-requirements of Regulation No 2019/1150.
-The Consumer Rights
+Regulation No 2019/1150.
+The Consumer Rights Protection Centre

-Protection Centre shall carry out the supervision:
+shall carry out the supervision:

 1) upon its own initiative;